domeengine/dome/docs/modules/audio.md

 You can read and modify the pan position, as a bounded value between -1.0 and 1.0.

 #### `position: Number`
-This marks the position of the next sample to be loaded into the AudioEngine mix buffer (which happens on a seperate thread).
+This marks the position of the next sample to be loaded into the AudioEngine mix buffer (which happens on a separate thread).
 You can set a new position for the channel, but it isn't going to be exact, due to delays in audio processing.

 You should divide this by `44100` to get the position in seconds.